prozilla-os/ProzillaOS/packages/demo/README.md

 **🔗 [os.prozilla.dev](https://os.prozilla.dev/)**

-`prozilla-os-demo` is a React Vite website that demonstrates the features of ProzillaOS.
+`@prozilla-os/demo` is a React Vite website that demonstrates the features of ProzillaOS.

 ## Scripts